hinto-janai/monero-bash/README.md

 The latest packages are downloaded through the GitHub API.
 If the API fails, monero-bash will attempt to find a download link by HTML filtering the package's `/releases/latest/` GitHub page.

-Hashes for Monero are found here: `https://www.getmonero.org/downloads/hashes.txt`

-Every other package hash is found on its respective GitHub page.
+Hashes for Monero are found here: `https://www.getmonero.org/downloads/hashes.txt`.
+Every other package hash is found on its GitHub page.

 Unfortunately, there is no "official" central repo for all these programs, so `monero-bash` individually seeks out the links/hashes (makes my life very hard)